 Federal Courthouse and Post Office at Alamo Plaza in San Antonio, built from 1886-1889 designed by architect James Riely Gordon (1863-1937) who worked in San Antonio from 1884 to 1900.
 This building was razed.
 Gordon is remembered for his courthouses, he designed eighteen for Texas.

 Auditorium Building at the Tennessee Centennial Exposition of 1897 in Nashville; click photo to read my post.
-Thanks to Mark D. Cowan of Texas Historical Commission.
+Thanks to Mark D. Cowan of Texas Historical Commission for this identification.

 Old Tennessee State Penitentiary in Nashville; click the photo to see my post.